Jean Fenn: Metropolitan Opera

-After a two-year absence from the Met, Fenn returned in April 1959 to portray Rosalinde in Die Fledermaus with Theodor Uppman as Eisenstein and Laurel Hurley as Adele.
+After a two-year absence from the Metropolitan, Fenn returned in April 1959 to portray Rosalinde in Die Fledermaus by Johann Strauss, with Theodor Uppman as Eisenstein and Laurel Hurley as Adele.
 That role along with Musetta became her bread and butter at the house.
-Fenn's next new role at the Met was in the title role of Jules Massenet's Manon in 1964 with Richard Verreau as Des Grieux and Gabriel Bacquier as Lescaut.
-That same year she made her first foray into Wagner at the house, portraying Eva in Die Meistersinger von Nürnberg with Paul Schöffler as Hans Sachs.
-In 1965, she added Antonia in Les Contes d'Hoffmann to her performance credits.
-Fenn added four more roles to her Met repertoire in 1967, the First Lady in The Magic Flute, Lady Harriet in Martha, Mimì (although Musetta would remain her more frequently assailed role in the opera), and the title role in Tosca.
+Fenn's next new role at the Met was in the title role of Massenet's Manon in 1964, with Richard Verreau as Des Grieux and Gabriel Bacquier as Lescaut, first stepping in for Teresa Stratas.
+That same year she performed her first lead Wagner role at the house, portraying Eva in Die Meistersinger von Nürnberg, with Paul Schöffler as Hans Sachs.
+In 1965, she added Antonia in Offenbach's Les Contes d'Hoffmann to her performance credits.
+Fenn performed four more roles at the Met in 1967, the First Lady in Mozart's The Magic Flute, the title role Lady Harriet in Flotow's Martha, Mimì (although Musetta would remain her more frequently assailed role in the opera), and the title role in Puccini's Tosca.
 Her last new role at the Met was Micaela in Bizet's Carmen which she first sang at the house in 1968 opposite Regina Resnik in the title role.
-Fenn's final and 126th performance at the Met was on January 23, 1970 as the First Lady with Edda Moser as the Queen of the Night.
+Fenn's final and 126th performance at the Met was on January 23, 1970 as the First Lady alongside Edda Moser as the Queen of the Night.

-Fenn was featured in a number of Met broadcasts, including Faust on April 9, 1966 (with Nicolai Gedda in the title role, William Walker as Valentine, Cesare Siepi as Mefistofeles, and Georges Prêtre conducting), Die Meistersinger on January 14, 1967 (with Giorgio Tozzi, Sándor Kónya, Ezio Flagello, Murray Dickie, Karl Doench, Mildred Miller, and Joseph Rosenstock conducting), and Martha on February 3, 1968 (with Rosalind Elias, John Alexander, Donald Gramm, Lorenzo Alvary, and Franz Allers conducting to name just a few.
+Fenn was featured in a number of Met broadcasts, including Faust on April 9, 1966 (with Nicolai Gedda in the title role, William Walker as Valentine, Cesare Siepi as Mefistofeles, and Georges Prêtre conducting), Die Meistersinger on January 14, 1967 (with Giorgio Tozzi, Sándor Kónya, Ezio Flagello, Murray Dickie, Karl Doench, Mildred Miller, and Joseph Rosenstock conducting), and Martha on February 3, 1968 (with Rosalind Elias, John Alexander, Donald Gramm, Lorenzo Alvary, and Franz Allers conducting), to name just a few.

-Performances throughout North America
+North America

 While singing at the Met, Fenn also appeared with other opera companies throughout North America.
 She was a regular performer with the Los Angeles Civic Light Opera (LALCO) during the 1950s and 1960s, and a personal close friend of that company's director, Edwin Lester.
 In 1954, she made her debut with the New Orleans Opera in the title role of Massenet's Thaïs with Mack Harrell as Athanael.
 She returned to that company several more times, including portraying the title role in Puccini's Manon Lescaut in 1969 and Tosca in 1970.